Android SDK

 - Learn more about uploading images and videos using the Android SDK.

-- See examples of powerful image and video transformations using Android code
+- See examples of powerful image and video transformations using Android code, and see our image transformations and video transformation docs.

-and see our image transformations and video transformation docs. - Take a look at our Kotlin SDK as an alternative for Android development with Cloudinary.
+- Take a look at our Kotlin SDK as an alternative for Android development with Cloudinary.

-- Stay tuned for updates with the Programmable Media Release Notes and the Cloudinary Blog.
+- Stay tuned for updates by following the Release Notes and the Cloudinary Blog.